February 7, 2026

 For those who are really looking for square meters and a garden, the neighborhoods outside the center will still be the best choice in 2026.

-Table: Average living area by type of house in Delft (2026)
+Average living area by property type in Delft (2026)

 The spatial paradox: WOZ and taxes